ModernWoWTools/MapUpconverter/README.md

 # MapUpconverter
-Tool to automatically go from Noggit Red output (with modern features enabled) to modern ADTs readable by 8.2+ WoW clients.
+Tool to convert WoW maps from 3.3.5 file formats to modern ones readable by 8.2+ WoW clients.

 ## Downloading
 You can get the latest release from [the releases page](https://github.com/Marlamin/MapUpconverter).